-Universal Feature L R S W Description Expandable Passages and Items Х Х Х Х Passages and items can be expanded to cover more of the screen.
-Highlighter Х Х Х Х May be used for marking desired text, items, or response options, with a

-Universal Feature L R S w Description choice of four colors.
+Universal Feature L R S w Description Expandable Passages and Items Х Х Х Х Passages and items can be expanded to cover more of the screen.
+Highlighter Х Х Х Х May be used for marking desired text, items, or response options, with a choice of four colors.
 Highlighted text remains available throughout the test.
 Item Level Zoom Х Х Х Х Allows magnification of up to a 400% increase in an individual item.
 Keyboard Navigation Х Х Х Х Navigating through test content may be made by using a keyboard (e.g., arrow keys).
 Line Reader Х Х Х Х Allows readers to focus on one line at a time.
 Mark for Review Х Х Х Х Items may be flagged for future review during the assessment.
 Markings are not saved when moving to another test domain or after pausing the test for more than 20 minutes.
-Mouse Pointer Х Х Х Х Enables the mouse pointer to be enlarged or to be in a different color.
 Notepad Х Х Х Х Tool in which notes may be entered.
-Strikethrough Х X Х Х This feature is available for some item types.
+Strikethrough Х Х х Х This feature is available for some item types.
 It may be used to eliminate those answer choices that do not appear correct to the student.
 The student must clearly indicate the choice is not correct.
-Volume Control Х Х Х Х Audio may be raised or lowered depending on student's needs.
+Volume Control Х Х Х X Audio may be raised or lowered depending on student's needs.
 Student may use headphones.

 Who Makes Decisions About Universal Features?
-The IEP team, which should include an English language development specialist as well as the student's parents or guardians and the student

-(when appropriate), makes decisions about embedded universal features.
+The IEP team, which should include an English language development specialist as well as the student's parents or guardians and the student (when appropriate), makes decisions about embedded universal features.
 Decisions should be based on considerations of the student's individual needs and the routine use of the features during instruction.
 It is recommended that these be documented in the student's IEP.
 Check your state's policy for documenting universal features.